-4. Recommendations of The Open Dialog Foundation
+4. Recommendations of The Open Dialogue Foundation

 We welcome the fact that, more and more often, discussions regarding the need for a holistic reform of the refugee policy are being raised in the EU.
 More concrete actions, however, are needed globally and attention should also be directed towards the cases of dissidents persecuted through politically motivated and often, trumped-up charges.

-The materials of the Open Dialog Foundation provide numerous examples of violations of the rights of refugees through misuse of the Interpol system.
+The materials of the Open Dialogue Foundation provide numerous examples of violations of the rights of refugees through misuse of the Interpol system.
 The OSCE PA, PACE and the European Parliament have repeatedly given clear signals to Member States that their support for the reform of Interpol is necessary.
-Taking into account that the mandate of the UNHCR provides for the holding and coordination of international actions to protect refugees and resolve refugee problems, the Open Dialog Foundation hereby urges the UN High Commissioner for Refugees to consider our suggestions.
+Taking into account that the mandate of the UNHCR provides for the holding and coordination of international actions to protect refugees and resolve refugee problems, the Open Dialogue Foundation hereby urges the UN High Commissioner for Refugees to consider our suggestions.

 - Initiate a process of reform of the international refugee status in order so that the said status shall protect a wanted person from arrest on the request of the State from which he or she has fled.
 In particular, a person who has been granted international protection in an EU state should not be subjected to arrest in another EU member state.